 “A project manager is like a doctor who leads the trauma team and decides the course of action for a patient - both at the same time.
 Without the right kind of authority to efficiently handle all the project management issues, development teams can easily get into trouble.” - Scott Berkun, the author of “Making Things Happen”

-8 key roles and job responsibilities of a project manager
+8 key roles and job responsibilities of project managers

 1. Activity and resource planning